This post is more real to me today than it was during my 16 years as a pastor.

 It should also be noted (and this is an edited addition resulting from a comment) — the pastor shouldn’t do ALL of this.
 I spend much of my energies helping pastors learn to be better leaders which ultimately means learning to delegate.
 I believe in the Acts 6 and Jethro models of pastoral leadership.

-Thankfully, I serve in a church where most of these tasks are primarily assigned to other staff members for direct oversight.
+Thankfully, I was blessed to serve in churches where most of these tasks were primarily assigned to other staff members for direct oversight.
 I actually had other pastors in mind when I wrote this more than myself.
-But, in all of these roles, at some level, in most churches they are under the pastor’s purview.
+But in all of these roles, at some level, in most churches they are under the pastor’s purview.
 If there is a need for or problem with one of them the pastor will be looked to ensure it is addressed.
 Therefore, whether or not the pastor does all of these personally, there is a level of responsibility.
 To ignore this and point to an “ideal” job description of a pastor would be naive, in my opinion.

 Pastors, any other roles we serve?